surftrips.co

 Frequently asked

-Phare de la Coubre is a beach break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Phare de la Coubre is a beach bottom, walling sandbar peaks with long rides on easterly winds, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Phare de la Coubre